Smoking your hive masks yours and your bees pheromones:

-The smoke also invokes a bees natural reaction to suck up honey when they believe that they will be moving, the smoke does this by making the bees believe that the hive is on fire and could be destroyed, the bees will then begin storing honey and preparing for the move.
-This will allow you time to inspect the hive, once you have closed up the hive and the smoke has cleared the hive will see that the threat no longer exists and re-deposit the honey.
+Smoke evokes a natural reaction within the bee by making them believe the hive is on fire and could be destroyed.
+The bees will begin collecting honey and preparing to vacate.
+This will provide you ample time to inspect the hive.
+Once you have closed up the hive and the smoke has dissipated, the hive will see the threat no longer exists and re-deposit the honey.
 The hive will then resume normal activity.

-The best types of smoker fuel are items that occur naturally in nature.
+The best types of smoker fuel are items that can be found in nature.
 There are different types of smoker fuel that we recommend: smoker pellets, pine needles, cow poop, burlap, grass clippings and wood sticks.

 Lighting a bee smoker